Shay Gestal is a violinist and singer-songwriter from Craftsbury, Vermont. She

 around the northeast at festivals such as Grace Potter's 'Grand Point North', Wilco's 'Solid

-recording the final EP in their colorful trilogy, 'Red Leaves, Snowy Peak', to be released in
+in their colorful trilogy, 'Red Leaves, Snowy Peak', is set to be released in 2018.

 Guitar in hand, Shay launched her solo singer-songwriter career in 2014.
 A prolific songwriter, she weaves stories about crabapples and canoes, grace and silver linings, cherry wine and sunshine.
 She finished her three-part, year-long 'Burlington to Boulder' tour in December, 2015.
-Vestal Oak was born when Matt Vaughan joined her project in 2017, and they are currently organizing the production of their debut album while continuing to sing and play throughout the northeast.
+Vestal Oak was born when mandolinist Matt Vaughan joined her project in 2017, and they are currently organizing the production of their debut album.